kisinoverskaya/kisinoverskaya/README.md

-### Hi there 👋
+### Hi there 👋 I am Kristina - frontend developer.
-Junior JS developer.
-In love with travelling, cooking and learning something new
+Interested in developing, travelling and cooking.

 <!--